coderofsalvation/coderofsalvation.github.io/_posts/2018-10-09-why-IFTTT-will-win.md

 The fact that the IFTTT Platform wasn't just designed as a REST api tells me that they're innovative.
 I've designed some fairly good API onboarding-processes for sales, but IFTTT Platform completely blows that away.
+Also, the trigger-action-paradigm offers a bright future for SaaS-design.
-I definately hope the trigger/recipe/action-paradigm will become a standard in Europe as well.
+I hope it will become a standard at some point.